egpivo/llmchatbot/README.md

 pip install git+https://github.com/egpivo/chatbot.git
 ```
 ## Serving Automation
-This repository provides an automated process for checking and fine-tuning pre-trained models for the ChatBot application.
+This repository provides an automated process for checking and fine-tuning pre-trained models for the Chatbot application.
 The automation script supports customization of SpeechT5 and SWhisper models, as well as enabling retraining if needed.
 ### Serving Process Flow

 ```mermaid